Culinary superstar Nigella Lawson to visit India

-New Delhi: Culinary superstar Nigella Lawson, widely hailed as world's greatest home cook, will be making her debut visit to India.
+New Delhi: Culinary superstar Nigella Lawson, widely hailed as world's greatest home cook, will be making her second visit to India this month.

 Lawson will be curating the quintessential London-themed bespoke culinary experience, featuring five-course lunch as well as dinner at The Roseate here on September 15.